ajaymathur/popular-package/readme.md

 ## Examples

-View internal popularity of a package in bolt or lerna repo:
+View internal popularity of a package in bolt or lerna repository:

 ```sh
 $ popular-package internal
 ```

-View popularity of packages on npm for a bolt or lerna repo:
+View popularity of packages on npm for a bolt or lerna repository:

 ```sh
 $ popular-package global